Generative Retrieval with Few-shot Indexing: Conclusions Future Work

-We have proposed a new, efficient, and effective \ac{GR} paradigm, \our, featuring a novel few-shot indexing process that solely relies on prompting an \ac{LLM} to record associations between queries and their \acp{docid}, eliminating the need for any training steps.
-Given a query, \our conducts retrieval by promoting the \ac{LLM} used for indexing and constraining it to generate a \ac{docid} within the recorded \ac{docid} created in indexing.
+We have proposed a new, efficient, and effective \ac{GR} paradigm, \our, featuring a few-shot indexing process that solely relies on prompting an \ac{LLM} to record associations between queries and their \acp{docid}, eliminating the need for any training steps.
 We have designed \textit{few-shot indexing with one-to-many mapping} to further enhance \our's indexing.
-Experimental results demonstrate that \ac{GR} achieves superior performance to state-of-the-art \ac{GR} methods that require heavy training.
+Experimental results show that \ac{GR} achieves superior performance to training-intensive state-of-the-art \ac{GR} methods.